 Any ecommerce platform that successfully propels a coffee subscription program needs to manage returns and issue refunds and credits.
 If you have a speedy process for handling errors and changed minds, and you can communicate what’s happening to customers in real-time, you’ll enhance the customer experience in a big way.

-Make sure the payment processing on the platform you choose is flexible enough to handle returns, refunds, and credits immediately.
+Make sure the payment processing on the platform you choose is flexible enough to handle returns, refunds, and credits in conjunction with your warehousing employees' work.
 And that you can issue them directly to customers.

 Customer Relationship Management

 Check out the reviews for any business and you’ll notice two themes: people review the product or service or people review the customer support.